romain-fontugne/rov-timing/README.md

 To compare the control and data planes during ROV flux, a selection of /24s will be announced by various providers.
 Traceroutes from Atlas will be recorded while ROAs are fluxed at the NCC.

-The following experimental resources will be required from the NCC:
+The following experimental resources from the NCC will be used:
-Eight /24s IPv4
+- Eight /24s IPv4 from 151.216.32.0/21
-Eight /48s IPv6
+- Eight /48s IPv6

+Frome these prefixes, we will generate between 100 Kpps and 200 Kpps traffic using FlashRoute (https://github.com/lambdahuang/FlashRoute).

 ## Results
 Results from our experiments will be publicly available at https://github.com/romain-fontugne/rov-timing.
 And, of course, we hope the resulting paper(s) will be accepted at significant venues.